TadiT7/treble_experimentations_wiki/Huawei-P9.md

 | VoLTE                     | Unknown         | Could not test                          |
 | WiFi                      | Working         |                                         |
 ---
-All the features that say "Requires flashing" can be restored by flashing the ZIPs linked below
+All the features that say "Requires flashing" can be restored by flashing the ZIPs linked below.

 ## Installation process for GSIs
 ### Prerequisites:
 - Unlocked bootloader
 - Firmware 8.0.0.510 or newer
+- Android 10: No Magisk

 ### TWRP and Encryption: important note
 If you didn't follow [this guide](https://forum.xda-developers.com/p9/how-to/guide-easy-decryption-guide-gsi-users-t4115033) to _decrypt your internal storage_ DO NOT factory reset user data using TWRP!** This will break your internal storage!
 If you need to perform factory reset while maintaining encryption- flash stock Recovery using fastboot and wipe data in it.